zacztan/DataScienceML/README.md

    - combine date and time
    - split points and coordinates
 2) Feature engineering
-   - create horizontal direction indicator for each object's complete trajectory (left-to-right or right-to-left)
+   - horizontal direction indicator for each object's overall trajectory (left-to-right or right-to-left)
-   - create real-time horizontal direction indicator for each object's individual observation
+   - real-time horizontal direction indicator for each object's individual observations
-   - create distance traveled per observation and cumulative distance traveled indicator
+   - distance traveled per observation and cumulative distance traveled indicator
-   - create time delta per observation and cumulative time delta indicator
+   - time delta per observation and cumulative time delta indicator
-   - create moving average for speed of object throughout observations indicator
+   - moving average for speed of object throughout observations indicator
-   - create current object trajectory in degrees indicator
+   - current object trajectory in degrees indicator
-   - create real-time quadrant (40x40 pixels) information for each object
+   - real-time quadrant (40x40 pixels) information for each object
 3) Data Analysis
    - What is the busiest time of the day?
    - What time during the day had the most object types (pedestrians, bicycles, trucks)?